timpostuvan/prestige-prediction/README.md

 Exploration:
 * Can geography affect hiring decisions.
 Are there more conservative regions than others?
 * Consider the US institutions.
 Add a field for hires outside the United States.
 How much they hire by specific country.

+Why we cut density
+* The graph is highly dense and we don't want over-smoothing.
+We use a PMI method to only keep edge weights for institutions that are highly important for institution.

+For GNN
+1. Only ConvGNN.
+With some simple cutoff, with mutual information.
+2. For message propogation be careful about the directions. flow="source_to_target".
+3. Normalize the data.